arshdeep79/Lako/README.md

 ```
 import is similar to require once.
 But its smart in way that it finds library by itself.
 The code above should be pretty easy to understand.

+### Database

+Lako has few libraries those are involved in making a seamless DB abstraction layer.
+We will discuss all those in detail from a very practical point of view.
+We will make a small Movie database and see how lako deals with it.